benz1221/pi-node-instruction/(EN)-Windows-10-Home-Edition.md

 Add an additional rule for each of the ports 31400-31409.

 Click Ok, Ok, and then Close Oracle VM VirtualBox.

+You can verify that your ports are forwarding correctly by using a tool like this one: <https://www.yougetsignal.com/tools/open-ports/>
+The first field will automatically fill in with your external IP address (if you've ever wondered what it was).
+Put the single port you want to check in the second field (one within 31400-31409 in this case).
+Then hit "Check".

+*Note: A port will appear closed if nothing is listening on that port.
+Pi Node should be running to check.*

 #STEP 6
 Open the Pi Network Node app now.
 Go to Node, Continue, and check that it can see Docker, the daemon, and check the ports are open.